-AIM: This study aims to analyze the prevalence of WRF in oil refinery workers at one of the oil refineries companies in Indonesia and analyze the factors that influence it.
+All: This study aims to analyze the prevalence of WRF in oil refinery workers at one of the oil refineries companies.

 DESIGN AND METHODS: A cross-sectional study was conducted on 224 of 511 oil refinery workers.
 Questionnaire and WRF scales were used to assess demographic characteristics and WRF prevalence, respectively.
-A medical examination was applied to determine the health status of workers based on blood pressure, body temperature. and respiratory rate.
+A medical examination was applied to determine the health status of workers based on blood pressure, body temperature, and respiratory rate.
 The sound level meter and heat stress meter were used to measure noise and work climate.
 Cramer's V correlation was applied to identify correlations between WRF and other parameters.